ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch01_a_framework.md

 Perceptual reality is consistent and objective – and it is from this consistency and objectivity that we derive the laws of logic.
 Our statements about reality can only accurately *represent* reality as a direct result of this consistency and objectivity.

-The fact that seagulls do not arbitrarily turn into anvils – or vice versa – is the root of our capacity to accurately judge the statement: “That is a seagull.”
+The fact that seagulls do not arbitrarily turn into anvils – or vice versa – is the root of our capacity to accurately judge the statement: “That is a seagull”.
 If seagulls spontaneously and continually changed their nature, we would be unable to make either true or false statements regarding them – or anything for that matter.

 This is the root of a key criterion of the scientific method – reproducibility.
 If I make a universal claim about the nature of gravity, then you should be able to reproduce that claim in your own environment.
 If reality were *not* consistent, then reproducibility would be an irrational criterion for the establishment of truth.